 A larger SLL restoration was observed in the simulations with a 10-mm vs. 8-mm cage.
 This was expected from a geometric point of view because greater cage height means greater anterior intervertebral distance, thus higher SLL.
 Consequently, stresses at the bone-cage interface in simulations of 10-mm cage were always higher than the 8-mm cage.
 Cages of greater height required more intervertebral distraction for its proper placement, which initiated a higher compression force at the bone-cage interface generated by the tightening of the soft tissues, which translated in higher structural stiffness and lower ROM due to the non-linear mechanical behaviour of the intervertebral ligaments.
 This could explain why the maximum stresses in the rods with the 10-mm cage were lower than the 8-mm cage.
 The stresses generated by the compression forces as a function of cage height agreed with the reported experiments with cadaveric lumbar spines (Truumees et al. 2008; Ambati et al. 2015).

 The simulated SLL restoration with the anterior symmetric cage placement was very close to that with the oblique asymmetric placement, but the maximum stresses at the bone-cage interface with anterior symmetric placement were consistently lower than those with oblique asymmetric placement.
 This may be explained by the fact that the resultant force at the bone-cage interface with anterior symmetric placement has a longer lever arm with respect to the posterior fixation, providing a mechanical advantage to balance the external loads.
 In this standpoint, with the use of similar interbody cage footprints and in the presence of a smaller compression force at the bone-cage interface, lower stress is expected with the anterior cage placement.
 Compared with oblique asymmetrical placement, the anterior symmetrically placed cage had more bone-cage contact area in the anterior part of the intervertebral body space (Figure 4) where the endplates have superior mechanical strength (Tsitsopoulos et al. 2012; Faizan et al. 2014).
+Increased stresses due to oblique asymmetric vs. anterior symmetric (41%) seems to have a significant effect on the stress distribution at the bone-cage interface.
+This difference is clinically important because the maximum stress at the interface, in some cases, exceeds the failure stress of cortical bone (126 MPa) (Hansen et al. 2008).
+On the other hand, using 10-mm cage does not significantly affect the risk of subsidence since the value of the maximum stresses are still below the failure stress of cortical bone.
 With the oblique asymmetric placement, reaction forces from the rods had, therefore, shorter lever arms with respect to the cage centre – fulcrum point between the upper and lower vertebral bodies, resulting in a higher stress in the rods to balance the loads.

 There was no difference in SLL restoration between normal and osteoporosis bones.
-Although the maximum stresses at the bone-cage interface for the simulated osteoporosis were identical to those of modelled normal bone, the risk of cage subsidence should be higher because the osteoporotic bones also have lower mechanical strengths due to decreased bone mineral density (Dickenson et al. 1981; Bono and Einhorn 2003), as clinical studies showed that the risk of cage subsidence in osteoporosis spines was about 3 times higher than in spines with normal bone (Formby et al. 2016; Oh et al. 2017).
+Although the maximum stresses at the bone-cage interface for the simulated osteoporosis were identical to those of modelled normal bone, the risk of cage subsidence should be higher because the osteoporotic bones also have between 20% to 40% lower mechanical strengths due to decreased bone mineral density (Dickenson et al. 1981; Bono and Einhorn 2003).
+Also, clinical studies showed that the risk of cage subsidence in osteoporosis spines was about 3 times higher than in spines with normal bone (Formby et al. 2016; Oh et al. 2017).
 The simulated osteoporosis bones had lower stiffness and provided less support of the functional loads as compared to the normal bones, making the rods subjected to higher loads and stresses.